Helsinki-NLP/OpusFilter/README.md

 #### `NonZeroNumeralsFilter`

-Filter segments based on a similarity measure of numerals between the segments with zeros removed.
+Filter segments based on a similarity measure of numerals between the segments with zeros removed (Vázquez et al., 2019).
 Non-zero numerals are extracted from all segments preserving the relative order of the numerals.
 The similarity score between the numeral sequences is produced with `SequenceMatcher.ratio()` from Python's `difflib` library.

 Parameters: